James McCaffrey (actor): Career

-McCaffrey is known as the voice of Thomas Zane in the video game Alan Wake and the title character in the video games Max Payne, Max Payne 2: The Fall of Max Payne, and Max Payne 3; he appeared in a cameo role in the film adaptation of the video game, playing an FBI agent brought in to assist in the capture of Payne.
+McCaffrey was most known for his performance as the title character in the Max Payne trilogy of games; he appeared in a cameo role in the film adaptation of the video game, playing an FBI agent brought in to assist in the capture of Payne.
+McCaffrey was also the voice of both Thomas Zane and Alex Casey in the Alan Wake games, and starred as Edward Carnby in the 2008 reboot of Alone in the Dark.
 He also starred as Father Thomas in the mystery thriller film A Cry from Within.

-Personal life
+Personal life and death

+McCaffrey was born in Albany, New York, in 1958.
+He was married to Rochelle Boström, and had a daughter.

-McCaffrey owns a home in Larchmont, New York.
+McCaffrey died from multiple myeloma at his home in Larchmont, New York, on December 17, 2023, at the age of 65.